bombasticSlacks/Aspirant/Game/Injury.md

 After someone is Wounded, whether they pass out or stay conscious they will suffer long term effects.
 Once the combat ends you will take negatives to any skill tests.
 Critical injuries give a -3 to all tests and Severe injuries give a -2 to all tests.
 This lasts until your characters gets to [rest](Telling-The-Story#Resting).

 ### Managing Injuries
-Aside from the trauma of being injured in the field there are also other immediate risks to a person who has been injured and they will need treatment to stay healthy or remain alive (depending on severity).
+Aside from the trauma of being injured in the field there are also other immediate risks to a person who has been injured, and they will need treatment to stay healthy or remain alive (depending on severity).

 When determining difficulty of [Medicine](Medicine) skill tests and negatives for any injuries you just count the injury that would give you the largest negative/penalty.
 Multiple injuries don’t provide cumulative negatives.